Amber gets a new CEO as it goes global with game dev outsourcing

 The company has a mobile game studio, a high-definition game studio, and an independent studio in Mexico.
 The latter is a smaller part of a presence in Guadalajara that is over 200 people.

 But Ubisoft, the big French game publisher, opened the first game studio division in the country in 1991.
-That studio currently has lot sof employees.
+That studio currently has lots of employees.
 Electronic Arts, Gameloft, and others also have big studios here.

 At the 2021 Pocket Gamer Mobile Games Awards, Amber won the “Best Localization and QA Service Provider” award and was nominated for “Best Service Provider.”
 Amber partners with brands including Disney, NBC Universal, Paradox Interactive, Rovio, That Game Company, and